runtechx/oss-stack/README.md

 # oss-stack

+**Build your own open-source software stack.**

-**Self-host a professional IT infrastructure with the open-source stack we use.**
+*Self-host a professional IT infrastructure with the open-source stack we use.*

 [Scripts](#scripts) · [Labs](#labs) · [Blocklists](#blocklists) · [Roadmap](#roadmap)